DinoChiesa/apigee-proxy-generator/README.md

 ## Limitations

+The concept of templatized generation of Apigee proxies can work with Apigee hybrid or Edge.

-Some of the templates in this repo - for example the templates that connect to BigQuery - take advantage of the GoogleAuthentication feature that is available only in Apigee X.  The basic concept can work with Apigee hybrid or Edge.
+But, some of the templates in this repo - for example the templates that connect to BigQuery - take advantage of the GoogleAuthentication feature that is available only in Apigee X.

-## Generating Proxies via Templates
+## Generating Proxies via Templates, in more detail

 Templating in general is a useful technique.
 The idea is to combine a fixed set of data (the template) with a variable set of data (the configuration? or the